Now that you've signed up with Bookwhen, it's time to get started with adding events to your schedule by creating your first entry!

 This fourth section is where you can create the required ticket(s) for your event.
 There are several options available:

 Restrict when this ticket will be available? - Set when the ticket will be available from and until.
-This can be used for early bird type tickets
+You can use this for early bird type tickets

 Show this ticket? - Take the ticket offline by unselecting this option

-Number of tickets available - Limit how many tickets of this type can be booked.
+Number of tickets available - Limit how many bookers can book of this type.
 Leave blank for no restriction

-Course ticket? - A course ticket enables people to book all dates in this entry using this single ticket.
+Course ticket? - A course ticket enables bookers to book all dates in this entry using this single ticket.
 The entry must have multiple dates/times and cannot continue forever

 Group or family ticket? - Can multiple people be booked on a single ticket?
 This allows you to set a fixed cost for a group